alysivji/notes/software-engineering/clean_code.md

 * extract try/catch blocks into functions of their own
 * duplication is the root of all evil
 * write your code, write tests, clean your code with tests in place

+## Chapter 4: Comments

+> The proper use of comments is to compensate for our failure to express ourself in code

+* truth can only be found in one place: the code
+* clear and expressive code with few comments is far superior to cluttered and complex code with lots of comments
+* it only takes a few seconds of thought to explain most of your intent in code: in most cases, create a function that says the same thing as the comment you want to write

+### Good Comments

+* legal comments
+* informative comments
+* explanation of intent
+* clarification
+* warning of consequence
+* `TODO` comments
+* amplification
+* documenting public api using Javdocs or Sphinx

+## Chapter 5: Formatting